emissary-ingress/emissary/reference/timeouts.md

 ### Example

-The various timeouts are applied on to a Mapping resource and can be combined.
+The various timeouts are applied to a Mapping resource and can be combined.

 ```yaml
 ---